Council Fire

 Why It Matters

-• Purchased goods and services — typically the largest category for manufacturers and retailers, covering the cradle-to-gate emissions of everything you buy
+• Purchased goods and services — typically the largest category for manufacturers and retailers, covering cradle-to-gate emissions of everything you buy

 • Upstream transportation and distribution — moving goods from suppliers to your facilities